-Originally founded in 1992 as M-Tech Information Technology, Inc. and acquired by Hitachi, Ltd. in 2008, Hitachi ID Systems, Inc. is a leading provider of identity and access management solutions.
+Originally founded in 1992 as M-Tech Information Technology, Inc. and acquired by Hitachi, Ltd. in 2008, Hitachi ID Systems, Inc. is a leading provider of identity management and access governance solutions.

-Hitachi ID Systems first identity and access management product, Hitachi ID Password Manager, has been commercially available since 1995.
+Hitachi ID Systems first identity management and access governance product, Hitachi ID Password Manager, has been commercially available since 1995.
 Today, Hitachi ID Systems is the leading password management vendor world-wide and a leading provider of identity and privileged access management solutions.

-Hitachi ID Systems is headquartered in Calgary, Canada and has regional offices in: Canada: Vancouver, Ottawa and Montréal; United States: Denver, Dallas, and New York, Europe: Amsterdam.
+Hitachi ID Systems is headquartered in Calgary, Canada and has regional offices in: Canada: Vancouver, Montréal and Ottawa; United States: New York.
+Europe: Amsterdam, Leeds UK and Warsaw, Poland.
 Australia: Brisbane.

 Hitachi ID Systems's customers include Avon, Bank of America, Bristol-Myers Squibb, Cisco, eBay, Ford Motor Company, Intel, Kimberly-Clark Corporation, Merck MetLife, NCR Corporation, Pfizer, Pitney Bowes, Sears, Shell, Symantec, Wells Fargo and many more.
 For more information on Hitachi ID Systems and its products, please visit http://Hitachi-ID.com/ or call 1.403.233.0740.